 In the case of a hearing, the Inspector may formally close the hearing before going on site, in which case the same rules apply on the site visit as above.
 However, in many hearing cases, the Inspector will adjourn the hearing to the site, so that discussion can continue on the site visit.
 This is not a free-for-all, but there may in this case be an opportunity for you to make points to the Inspector during the site visit.
 Nonetheless, they should be relevant to the site visit itself and should be related to what the Inspector can see or should look at on site.
 The site visit is not an opportunity to canvass again matters which have already been (or should have been) dealt with earlier in the hearing.

-The result of an appeal will not usually be known for some time after the appeal has been heard (usually between one and four weeks).
+The result of an appeal will not usually be known for some time after the appeal has been heard (usually between one and four weeks, although it can be longer).
 If you notified the Inspector of your wish to receive a copy of the decision letter (and put your name and address on the attendance form), you should receive a copy of the decision direct from the Planning Inspectorate.
 After a major public inquiry, two or three months may elapse before the decision is issued, and sometimes even longer.